Argentina Charges Five Over Death Of Singer Liam Payne

 The singer from Wolverhampton in central England first auditioned for the hugely popular television talent show "The X Factor" at the age of 14 but was unsuccessful.

-Two years later he hit gold on the program, which teamed him up with Niall Horan, Harry Styles, Louis Tomlinson and Zayn Malik to form One Direction.
+Two years later he hit gold on the programme, which teamed him up with Niall Horan, Harry Styles, Louis Tomlinson and Zayn Malik to form One Direction.

 Over the next six years, the group enjoyed global fame and legions of screaming fans, selling more than 70 million copies of their five albums.
 They went on four world tours and won nearly 200 awards.